Glossary

 Carve-Out

-Carve-outs are designated services provided by specified providers, such as prescription drugs or dental, or condition-specific services such as cancer, mental health, or substance abuse treatment.
+Contractually designated services provided by specified providers, such as prescription drugs or dental, or condition-specific services such as cancer, mental health, or substance abuse treatment.
 Carve-outs are often provided by a separate entity specializing in that type of designated service.
-(ASOP No. 42

 Carved-Out Services